paulahemsi/cub3d/README.md

 	1. subtract half FOV from camera's position
 	2. cast a ray
 		1. for horizontal and vertical:
-			1.find first intersection with a grid boundary
+			* find first intersection with a grid boundary
-			2. check if grid cell is a wall
+			* check if grid cell is a wall
-			3. if it's not, calculate the step for the next's
+			* if it's not, calculate the step for the next's
-			4. check each cell until find a wall
+			* check each cell until find a wall
 		2. save coordinates from the closest wall (horizontal or vertical)
 		3. knowing the wall coordinates, calculate wall distance with Pitagoras theorem
 		4. save wall distance with fish eye distortion correction